 systemctl enable tlp-sleep.service

 PowerTOP is similar to TLP, but slightly less configurable than TLP.
 It is typically used by system admin as a diagnostic tool.
-Nevertheless, it still has the interactive mode where the user can experiment various power management settings.
+Nevertheless, it still has the interactive mode where the user can experiment with various power management settings.

 PowerTOP can report which components in the computer are most likely to blame for a higher-than-needed power consumption, from software applications to active components in the system.